 The 4 attachment points limit the number of configurations.
 It only comes with two ropes.
 And you may need to purchase separate ground stakes since the ones provided tend to be sharp enough to cut through the support ropes.

-If relaxing out in the quiet woods, out for a picnic or in the backyard hammocking, you may really enjoy this tarp.
-It offers basic protection from rain but may not be suitable for use during windy conditions.
+If relaxing out in the quiet woods, out for a picnic or in the backyard hammocking, you may really enjoy this excellent hammock rain tarp.
+It offers basic protection from various weather conditions but may not be suitable for use during extremely windy conditions.

 Material: 210T Dacron